 You use your bank card every day for shopping or buying petrol.
 It's a safe and easy way to pay for things with cash straight from your bank.

 So, is it the best option for Internet casino gambling?

 As with anything, it depends on your circumstances.
-If you already have GBP in your bank account, and you're keeping tabs on where it's going, it's really good to gamble with a debit card.
+If you already have money in your bank account, and you're keeping tabs on where it's going, it's really good to gamble with a debit card.
 Online casino rooms will usually never charge for you using one, and process times are the quickest around.